e-aub/ascii-art-fs/README.md

 # ascii-art

-Ascii-art is a program which consists in receiving a string as an argument and outputting the string in a graphic representation using ASCII.
+Ascii-art-fs is a program which consists in receiving a string and banner as arguments and outputting the string in a graphic representation in ASCII.